rocketship88/colin-parser/readme.md

 - Support for multiple expressions separated by ` ' ` ` ; ` or `newline`.
 - Assignment operator, right associative, `a = b = c` possible too
+- Allow for on-line comments without or without preceding ;
 - Finish up with wrapping in Calc:: namespace and some code cleanup

 ## Usage